theyounglord/The-Big-Basket-C-Plus-Plus/README.md

     Fork a branch and follow the commands below

-Fork the GitHub repo https://github.com/theyounglord/The-Big-Basket-C-Plus-Plus by clicking on the Fork button on the top right corner of this repo.
+Fork the GitHub repo https://github.com/theyounglord/The-Big-Basket-C-Plus-Plus by clicking on the Fork button on the top right corner of this repo or you can use the below method.

     Clone to your local repo